N1-gHT/N1-gHT/README.md

 # 💫 About Me:
-👋 Hi, I’m @N1h<br>I'm currently study in France, in network and telecom, i'm specialized in cybersecurity<br>👀 I’m interested in IT,Crypto and Security<br>🌱 I’m currently learning Python, HTML/CSS and network<br>📫 You find me on twitter ( twitter.com/N_1_gHt) or on discord (N1gHT#2629 )<br>Everything in my code is in french but i'm able to traduce in english<br><br>
+👋 Hi, I’m @N1h<br>I'm currently study in France, in network and telecom, i'm specialized in cybersecurity<br>👀 I’m interested in IT,Crypto and Security<br>🌱 I’m currently learning Python, HTML/CSS and network<br>📫 You find me on twitter or on discord<br>Everything in my code is in french but i'm able to traduce in english<br><br>

 ## 🌐 Socials: